 You may be required to wear a compression garment following the surgical procedure, and this is only to be removed each time you take a shower or when you need to clean the wound.

 It is advisable that you avoid lying down flat to prevent any swelling.
 Keep your head elevated when you sleep by adding some pillows.
 You will also be advised to take oral medications to manage pain, although any discomfort should disappear within about 48 hours post-surgery.

 There is minimal discomfort that comes with this procedure, and the dressings are usually removed after a maximum of five days.
 Thus, recovery should not take too long, and you can go back to your regular activities in less than a week after undergoing surgery.

 Generally, facelifts can give you a youthful look that may last for 10 years or so.
 With proper maintenance, a healthy lifestyle, and by following your surgeon’s advice, you can expect outstanding results for several years.

 Arrange a Consultation

-If you would like to learn more about the facelift procedure, contact our office and schedule a consultation with Dr. Martin Kessler or Dr. Ari Hoschander.
+If you would like to learn more about the facelift procedure, contact our office and schedule a consultation with Dr. Hoschander, Dr. Shikowitz or Dr. Kessler.